Proctor Track & Field Renovation

 - the replacement of the carpet on the existing artificial turf field (Field #1)

-Construction is expected to start in June or July.
+Construction bids have been received and work is expected to start in June or July.
 The Field 1 resurfacing should be completed before fall sports start in August.
 The track and Proctor project construction is expected to continue into the fall sports season.
 We are hopeful that construction could be finished in time to host some late-season fall games, but we should know more once construction has begun.

 Reasons for the Renovation